Psilocybe Cubensis: Identification, Habitat & Spore Print

 Psilocybe cubensis is the most widely known and studied psilocybin mushroom species in the world.
 A dung-loving mushroom of warm, humid regions, it’s recognized by its golden-brown cap, purple-brown spore print, and strong blue bruising—and it’s the species behind the vast majority of named “strains” like Golden Teacher and B+.

-If there's one species at the center of the magic mushroom world, it's Psilocybe cubensis.
-Here's a clear, educational look at what it is, how it's identified, where it grows, and how its many strains relate to the single species.
+If there’s one species at the center of the magic mushroom world, it’s Psilocybe cubensis.
+Here’s a clear, educational look at what it is, how the species is identified, where it grows, what its spores look like under the microscope, and how its many strains relate to the single species.

 What Is Psilocybe Cubensis?